top of page

 Advanced Nuclear Reactor System

-The Arktika's standout feature lies in its advanced nuclear reactor system, making it a leader in maritime engineering.
-It has two RITM-200 reactors, each producing 175 megawatts of thermal power, allowing the ship to move through ice like no other.
+The Arktika's standout feature lies in her advanced nuclear reactor system, making her a leader in maritime engineering.
+She has two RITM-200 reactors, each producing 175 megawatts of thermal power, allowing the ship to move through ice like no other.
 These reactors use enriched uranium as fuel, providing long-lasting energy without needing frequent refueling—crucial for working in remote Arctic areas.

 Key Advantages of the RITM-200 Reactors: